Working with temporal data#

 # Rename the columns

-# Set TIME as index
+# Set DATE as index

-data = data.set_index("TIME")
+data = data.set_index("DATE")

 data.head(2)

-Now as we have equipped our DataFrame with DatetimeIndex, it is easy to filter the data based on specific criteria and e.g. select all observations that have been recorded in specific months of 2019.
-To do this, we can use .loc indexing in a similar manner as before, but pass the criteria for selecting the data using either datetime objects or strings that can be interpreted as a date.
-For instance, we can select the observations for January 2019 in a following manner based on datetime labels:
+As we have now equipped our DataFrame with a DatetimeIndex, it is easy to filter the data based on specific criteria and select all observations that have been recorded in specific months of 2019, for example.
+To do this, we can use .loc[] indexing similar to how we did before, but pass the criteria for selecting the data using either datetime objects or strings that can be interpreted as a date.
+For instance, we can select the observations for January 2019 based on datetime labels.

 start_dt = datetime(2019, 1, 1)